 Yes, reach back out to us, and we will revisit your situation and see what you will qualify at that time.
 In the meantime, if you want to make payments on your account before you are officially required to make payments, you can do so at your discretion.

 Where can I make payments?

-The conversation with the Federal Student AId personnel was less helpful, but I'll include it anyway because the information may contain useful information.
+The conversation with the Federal Student Aid personnel was less helpful, but I'll include it anyway because it may contain useful information.
 The 'help' provided by the assistant was mostly a 'copy-and-paste' work but did contain a few tidbits of enlightening words.